-Holly Gordon, named by Newsweek/Daily Beast as one of 125 Women of Impact in 2012 and selected by Fast Company as a member of the League of Extraordinary Women of 2012, is Executive Director and Executive Producer of Girl Rising, a global movement for girls’ education whose mission is to change the way the world values the girl.
+Holly Gordon, named by Newsweek/Daily Beast as one of 125 Women of Impact in 2012 and selected by Fast Company as a member of the League of Extraordinary Women of 2012, is Co-Founder of Girl Rising, a global movement for girls' education whose mission is to change the way the world values the girl and Chairman of the Nantucket Project Scholars Program

 Girl Rising: Educate Girls, Change the World was named the #1 Most Dynamic Social Initiative of 2012 by Forbes Magazine.
 The Girl Rising campaign brings together visionaries: girls, women, boys and men who know that educating girls is the smartest investment of our time.
 Holly and her team believe that educating girls can break cycles of poverty in just one generation.
 When girls are educated, communities thrive and economies grow.
 Yet 65 million girls around the world face barriers to education and are therefore missing from classrooms worldwide.
 Removing barriers such as early marriage, gender-based violence, domestic slavery and sex trafficking means not only a better life for girls, but a safer, healthier and more prosperous world for all.